 - Take a good quality Multivitamin-Mineral formula such as Day-vit Probio (combination of vitamins, minerals and probiotics) or Healthy Mega which contains over 20 vitamins and minerals and is fortified with 19 additional ingredients including herbs, alfalfa powder, rutin, citrus bioflavonoids, bromelain, digestive enzymes and many other super nutrients.

 - Psyllium husk fibre can be very effective in promoting gastrointestinal health: Psyllium husk fiber reduced the number of abdominal pain episodes in children with IBS (9).

 - Boost Glutathione levels as it is the most powerful of all antioxidants and strengthens the immune system.
 It is also important to provide body with the following ingredients that increase glutathione production in the liver: turmeric, milk thistle, L- cysteine, alpha lipoic acid, and vitamin C.

 - 5-HTP (Tryptophan): According to Dr Maxwell „Patients with IBS should take 300-400mg of 5-hydroxytryptophan (5HTP) a day with food to boost serotonin levels.
-In the majority of patients, symptoms improve to such point that within a few weeks we can focus on more important topics, like who is going to win American Idol?” (>).
+In most patients, symptoms improve to such point that within a few weeks we can focus on more important topics, like who is going to win American Idol?”
+(10).